Our Rector, Staff & Vestry

 She and her family moved to Pennington on September 1, 2015, and Barbara was installed as St. Matthew's Rector on January 30th, 2016.

-He has sung under the world's leading orchestral and choral conductors and has performed and recorded with such ensembles as the Saint Thomas Choir, Trinity Church Wall Street Choir, Vox Vocal Ensemble, Westminster Choir and Kinnara Ensemble.
-He has also performed in American premieres of choral compositions by Sir John Tavener and Tarik O'Regan.
+Jim has performed under such renowned conductors as Robert Spano, Neeme Järvi, Rafael Frühbeck de Burgos, Lorin Maazel, Harry Bicket, Joseph Flummerfelt, Joe Miller, Andrew Megill and John Scott, among others, and has performed, recorded and toured with numerous ensembles, including the Saint Thomas Choir, Trinity Wall Street Choir, Vox Vocal Ensemble, Kinnara Ensemble and the Westminster Choir, among others.
+He has also performed in American premieres of choral works by John Tavener and Tarik O’Regan.

 Lori Cooper, Director of Children’s and Family Ministry, has been a member of St. Matthew’s since 1997 when she and her family relocated to the area.
 She has been involved with children’s ministry, literally, since her second Sunday of attendance - fulfilling the roles of teacher, family service coordinator, then as volunteer coordinator for the program prior to being employed as our Director in 2007.
 She is a certified Godly Play Instructor.
 Lori was born and raised in Santa Monica, CA and graduated from California State University, Long Beach with a B.S. in Zoology.
 She worked in the field of Human Resources before “retiring” to start a family.
 She has held many volunteer positions in our Hopewell Schools, coordinated a natural foods co-op, worked for the Hopewell Borough Library and is a NASM certified personal trainer.
 Lori and her family reside in Titusville.